GBSL-Informatik/teaching-api/README.md

 to start the dev services.

 #### Postgres
-`docker-compose` rebuilds the container PostgreSQL container on restart.
+`docker compose` rebuilds the container PostgreSQL container on restart.
 When building the container, all files in `db/docker/sql` are copied to `/docker-entrypoint-initdb.d/`.
 They are executed by PostgreSQL **only** if **no volume exists** yet.
 These init files reflect the expected database setup for a production deployment, including a dedicated user for the backend.

 The `db/scripts` directory contains files for purging the DB.
 Volumes stay intact, which means that the aforementioned init scripts will not be run again.